 Labor Day weekend is one of my favorite weekends of the year in Myrtle Beach, South Carolina.
-Maybe it’s because while most people are celebrating the unofficial end of summer, here in Myrtle Beach we’re gearing up for ‘Sixty More Days of Summer.’
+Maybe it’s because while most people are celebrating the unofficial end of summer, the summer weather and season is still going strong.
 One thing about Labor Day weekend is certain… there is no shortage of food, fun or fireworks when you’re celebrating along the Grand Strand.
 If you’re headed to see us for the long holiday weekend, here are some things you might want to check out:

-While our visitors have the chance to catch incredible fireworks displays all summer long in Myrtle Beach, Labor Day weekend boasts a few special shows.
-You can see a fireworkds display Saturday night, September 1, at 10 p.m. at either Plyer Park in downtown Myrtle Beach or Barefoot Landing in North Myrtle Beach.
-And on Sunday, September 2, you can see a fireworks show at Broadway at the Beach in Myrtle Beach at 10 p.m.
+While our visitors have the chance to catch incredible fireworks displays all summer long in Myrtle Beach, Labor Day weekend boasts a two extravagant shows.
+On Saturday, September 3, at 10 p.m., there will be a fireworks display at Barefoot Landing in North Myrtle Beach.
+And on Sunday, September 4, you can see a fireworks show at Broadway at the Beach in Myrtle Beach at 10 p.m.

 End of Summer Event Finales